 What is fume?

 Fume is the result of sublimating of a precious metal, like silver and gold.
-To do this, a small piece of silver or gold is placed in the bottom of the flame -the tip of the ‘candles’- and brought to a quick boil.
-The gasses produced by sublimation are sprayed onto the glass, gathering a layer of solidified metal spread.
+To do this, a small piece of silver or gold is placed in the bottom of the flame and brought to a quick boil.
+The gasses produced by sublimation are carried onto the glass by the flame, gathering a layer of solidified metal spread.
 At a molecular level, each metal will affect light in a certain way, creating a unique array of color.
-Metals reacts differently to flame chemistry and heat environment.
+Metals react differently to flame chemistry and heat environment, so the results are magically unique each time.
 I primarily use gold and silver in my work.

 For lessons in glass fuming, please email me.